Breaking Parameter Degeneracies in a Magnetically Charged Black Hole Embedded in a Hernquist Dark-Matter Halo: A Multi-Observable Analysis: Energy deposition by neutrino-antineutrino annihilation

+We first vary the magnetic charge at fixed \((\bar\alpha,\bar\beta)=(0.10,2)\).
+Figure~\ref{fig:qratio_R_charge} shows the normalized deposition rate as a function of \(R/M\).

-The ordering in Fig.~\ref{fig:charge_qratio} is monotonic and easy to interpret.
-The magnetic-charge term in Eq.~\eqref{eq:lapse_dimensionless} is positive outside the horizon, so it raises the lapse.
-Since the integrand in Eq.~\eqref{eq:qratio_MHDM} carries the strong weight $[\fM(\rho_R y)]^{-5}$, a larger lapse weakens the redshift amplification throughout the integration domain.
-The resulting suppression is cumulative and therefore visible in both panels.
-Numerically, at $R/M=4$ the rate decreases from about $8.38$ for $\bar g=0$ to about $5.53$ for $\bar g=1.2$.
+The ordering of the curves in Fig.~\ref{fig:qratio_R_charge} is monotonic.
+The reason is direct: the magnetic term in the lapse,

+is positive outside the horizon and therefore raises \(f(r)\).
+Since the integrated rate contains \(f^{-5}\), a larger lapse reduces the redshift amplification of the annihilation kernel.
+The effect is cumulative over the radial integration domain and therefore remains visible even at moderately large \(R/M\).
-We next turn to the halo sector.
-Here the dark matter amplitude is varied while the magnetic charge is kept fixed.
-The corresponding results are shown in Fig.~\ref{fig:halo_qratio}.

-The physical reason for the opposite trend is already encoded in Eq.~\eqref{eq:lapse_dimensionless}.
-Entering with a negative sign, the Hernquist term lowers the lapse and deepens the effective gravitational potential.
-Both the local redshift factor and the integrated $f^{-5}$ weight are strengthened by this effect.
-As a result of these changes, the annihilation efficiency increases throughout the exterior region.
-Numerically, at $R/M=4$ the normalized rate strated at $6.73$ at $\bar\alpha=0$ to about $8.19$ at $\bar\alpha=0.15$.
-Building on this, a useful global conclusion follows immediately from Figs.~\ref{fig:charge_qratio} and \ref{fig:halo_qratio}.
-A competition between an intrinsic black-hole effect and an environmental halo effect controls the neutrino-annihilation channel in this spacetime.
-Whereas the former weakens the relativistic enhancement, the latter instead strengthens it.
-Because the process depends on both the black hole and the matter distribution around it, it is particularly interesting from a phenomenological perspective.

-While the integrated rate is important, it does not indicate where within the radius the deposited energy is generated.
-To determine where within the radius the deposited energy is generated, one needs the differential shell profile.
-The reduced quantity in Eq.~\eqref{eq:Dred_MHDM} isolates the radial dependence cleanly and allows one to compare parameter choices without carrying along the same overall constant in every curve.

-Figure~\ref{fig:dqdr_profiles} adds an important layer of physical information.
-The strongest response to the geometry is concentrated very close to the neutrinosphere.
-This is expected because the shell profile contains both the angular factor and a high inverse power of the lapse, so the dominant contribution comes from the region where the rays are most strongly bent and the redshift is most pronounced.
-In the charge sector, the value at $y=1$ decreases as $\bar g$ grows, while in the halo sector it increases as $\bar\alpha$ grows.
-Thus, the local profile confirms, point by point in radius, the same competition already seen in the integrated rate.

-The neutrino-annihilation results follow a simple organizing principle.
-Any deformation that raises the lapse in the region between the neutrinosphere and the deposition zone suppresses the rate by reducing the Tolman redshift enhancement.
-Any deformation that lowers the lapse has the opposite effect.
-Consequently, the magnetic charge suppresses both the integrated rate and the radial shell profile, whereas the Hernquist halo enhances them.
-The peak of the shell profile remains close to the neutrinosphere, confirming that the dominant contribution comes from the strong-field region where redshift and ray-bending effects are largest.
-This provides a high-energy counterpart to the trends found in the QNM, shadow, and lensing sectors.
+The same result is displayed from a complementary viewpoint in Fig.~\ref{fig:qratio_g_charge}, where \(R/M\) is fixed and the charge is varied.